On the greenways of southern Burgundy

 Here is a very easy cycling stage along the famous greenway between Givry and Cluny through a very diversified landscape between forests and traditional habitats.
 Along the way, you can visit the medieval town of St Gengoux le National.
 Continue to Cormatin and its castle before reaching Cluny in a more hilly landscape.

 Day 7: Cluny - Mâcon / 28 km

-You cross the vineyards and the villages of the Mâconnais where the poet Lamartine lived.
-On this stage: crossing the Bois Clair tunnel.
+Cross the vineyards and the villages of the Mâconnais where the poet Lamartine lived.
+On this stage, you will cross the Bois Clair tunnel.

 Overnight in Macon.

-Day 8: end of the cycling trip in southern Burgundy
+Day 8: end of your cycling trip in southern Burgundy

 Your stay ends after breakfast.